James-ONeill/kitacon-panel/slides.md

 - Japanese grammar structure is very different to English.
 - Trying to literally translate sentences leads to awkward results.
-- Expose yourself to as much natural Japanese as possible.
+- Expose yourself to as much natural Japanese as possible to develop an ear for what it should sound like.

 ---